gabrielraya/intraretinal-cyst-fluid-detection/README.md

 ##  Intro
-This works aims to do a experimental analysis of recent state of the art deep learning algorithms used to solve the task of **Intraretinal cyst fuild detection**.
+This work aims to do an experimental analysis of recent state of the art deep learning algorithms to  to solve the task of **Intraretinal cyst fuild detection**, specially to find three retinal fluid types, with annotated images provided by two clinical centers, which were acquired with the three most common [OCT](https://en.wikipedia.org/wiki/Optical_coherence_tomography) device vendors from patients with two different retinal diseases.

 ## Related Work